vagfed/ocp-ppc-install/README.md

 ### network.yml
 This file defines the network configuration of all LPARs and the boot server (named `pxe_server`) from where you are running the scripts.

 All OCP LPARs must be on the same subnet.
 You must provide the IP name of the subnet and the netmask to be applied to each LPAR.
-I suggest you to use `https://www.calculator.net/ip-subnet-calculator.html`, insert the IP address on one LPAR, provide the netmask and it will compute the correst IP name of the subnet.
+I suggest you to use `https://www.calculator.net/ip-subnet-calculator.html`, insert the IP address on one LPAR, provide the netmask and it will compute the correct IP name of the subnet.

 ### nodes.yml
 This file identifies the bootnode, the three master nodes and the workers you want to install.
-For each LPAR you need to provide the name of the corresmponding LPAR as shown in the HMC, together with the hostname without any domain name.
+For each LPAR you need to provide the name of the corresponding LPAR as shown in the HMC, together with the hostname without any domain name.

 You can find two samples for a full and compact cluster:
 - `SAMPLE_FULL_CLUSTER_nodes.yml`